South Carolina Boat Accident Lawyer

 Types of Boat Accident Cases We Handle

 In the aftermath of a boating accident, victims are often left to deal with mounting medical bills, financial stress and strain, and pain and emotional anguish.
 Fortunately, the law allows victims of accidents caused by a reckless or negligent act to seek compensation for their losses.

-The maritime attorneys of Stewart Law Offices, LLC have experience helping victims and their families recover compensation for accidents involving a wide variety of watercraft such as:
+The maritime attorneys of Stewart Law Offices have experience helping victims and their families recover compensation for accidents involving a wide variety of watercraft such as:

 - Wakeboard and ski boats

 - Personal watercraft (PWC) – also known as Jet Skis, Sea-Doos, or water scooters

 - Pontoon boats

 Our South Carolina boat accident lawyers will provide you with a free consultation to review your case and answer any questions you may have.
 If you are unable to come to our offices because you are recovering from your injuries, we will come to you in the hospital or at your home when possible.

 According to the boating handbook for the South Carolina Department of Natural Resources, any operator who is involved in a boating accident must: